 Appledore itself is better annotated during landing of the Danish Army lead by King Ubba.

 Defeated he was by 'brave men of Devon' legend has it, where the battle ended at Bloody Corner.
 Bloody Corner located on the sharp bend in the road between Appledore & Northam commemorated with a stone to this day.

-With further reference in Domesday Book with Appledore as we know it today considered part of Northam, with Noble Land & Gentry laying claim to pastures, selling and leasing through time to their own ends.
+Referenced in Domesday Book, Appledore as we know it today was considered part of Northam, with Noble Land & Gentry laying claim to pastures, selling and leasing through time land to their own ends.
 Indeed the name Appledore did not appear until 14th Century circa.
 1320s in a Petition Document with the National Archives in which the village of Affpeldorford is mentioned.

 Throughout time Appledore has gone through growth and decline as economic prospects sailed in and out, along with the tide.
 There have also been some famous people with Stephen Borough being one of Englands most famous Explorer and Navigators.
 The Spanish Armada also had ships crewed mostly with people from Appledore and the surrounding area in 1588.
 Under Sir Richard Grenville's command, five ships in all joined Sir Francis Drake at Plymouth to head off for the Spanish Armada.

 Appledore history is one of economic ebb of prosperity and decline and the changing face of once a busy trading centre to local fishing village and boat builders including treasures, smugglers, global trade and fishing.